tfabris/BlueGigaEmpeg/README.md

 Download and install the Arduino IDE, linked from the [Prerequisites](#prerequisites) section of this document.
-Make sure to download the standalone (downloadable) version of the Arduino IDE; do not use the Arduino web editor.
-The web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.
+Make sure to download and install the standalone version of the Arduino IDE; do not try to use the Arduino web editor.
+Though the web editor is convenient, it won't work for this project because it doesn't have the capability of changing the header files to increase the size of the serial port buffers.

 Once it is installed, you'll need to edit a file to increase the size of the Arduino's serial port buffers.
 The file that you need to edit will be the same